Nigeria international defender William Troost-Ekong has joined Belgian champions Gent.

 The Super Eagle rejected a big-money offer from Russian club Rostov and he also turned down interest from Spanish second-tier club SD Ponferradina and an English Championship side.

-He added: “I spoke with the Nigeria coach [Sunday Oliseh] and the emphasis was for me to ensure that I am playing regular top-flight football even if that meant seeking a loan move.
+He added: “I spoke with the Nigeria coach [Sunday Oliseh] during the training session and the emphasis was for me to ensure that I am playing regular top-flight football even if that meant seeking a loan move.

 “I’m thankful for his advice and together with what I and my management had in mind, this was the best option.